QuChunhe/study/Java.md

 Type parameters defined for a generic type are not available in static methods of that type.
 Therefore, if a static method needs to be generic, it must define its own type parameters.
 If a method needs to be generic, define just that method as generic rather than defining the entire type as generic.

+type inference step
+1. First, it tries to infer the type parameter from the static type of the constructorarguments.
+Note that constructor-arguments may be empty, for example, new ArrayList<>().
+If the type parameter is inferred in this step, the process continues to the next step.
+2. It uses the left side of the assignment operator to infer the type.
+In the previous statement, it will infer T2 as the type if the constructor-arguments are empty.
+Note that an object-creation expression may not be part of an assignment statement.
+In such cases, it will use the next step.
+3.If the object-creation expression is used as an actual parameter for a method call, the compiler tries to infer the type by looking at the type of the formal parameter for the method being called.
+4.If all else fails and it cannot infer the type using these steps, it infers Object as the type parameter.

+No Generic Exception Classes

+No Generic Anonymous Classes

+Most generic types are non-reifiable because generics are implemented using erasure, which removes the type’s　parameters information at compile time.
+For example, when you write Wrapper<String>, the compiler　removes the type parameter <String> and the runtime sees only Wrapper instead of Wrapper<String>.

+Heap pollution is a situation that occurs when a variable of a parameterized type refers to an object not of the same parameterized type.
+The compiler issues an unchecked warning if it detects possible heap pollution.
+If your program compiles without any unchecked warnings, heap pollution will not occur.

 一些常用的泛型类型变量：
 * E：元素（Element），多用于java集合框架
 * K：关键字（Key）